 The candidate should prove they are capable of being productive by displaying their skills and knowledge, and not just a paper that only states the achievement of finishing college or courses.

 10. Find People That Are Willing to Commit

 For your project to launch and grow successfully, you need people that are willing to commit to work, including risks, setbacks, fear, boredom, and the other negative feelings and situations that can come as a result of hard and smart work.

 Gary Michell, an IT Specialist, and project manager at Superior Papers, believes that without committed members, every project team sets itself up for failure.

 Here’s what he had to note: “During the interview, let candidates know what to expect from the role.
 Once they have acknowledged, ask them directly whether they feel challenged (and why?) or motivated (and why?) by the project’s goals and by the culture of the company and team that’s going to be present for a probably long time in their lives.
 Always seek committed individuals!”

 Always be careful when choosing your project team members.
-This is the number one key to a proper business foundation that’ll last and prevail.
+This is the first key to a proper business foundation that’ll last and prevail.
 Each of your employees’ unique contributions counts and matters in the end.